A landing page is a targeted webpage designed to convert visitors into leads or customers.

 That’s because these are platforms where this target market would generally hang out.

-Search engine optimisation (SEO) is the process of optimising your landing page to rank higher in search engine results pages (SERPs).
+Search engine optimisation (SEO) is the process of optimising your web page to rank higher in search engine results pages (SERPs).

-By optimising your landing page for relevant keywords and phrases, you can increase your visibility and drive more organic traffic to your page.
+By optimising for relevant keywords and phrases, you can increase your visibility and drive more organic traffic to your page.

 In order to achieve the best results for this you should:

-By incorporating SEO best practices into your landing page promotion strategy, you can increase your page's visibility and drive more organic traffic.
+By incorporating SEO into your promotion strategy, you can increase your page's visibility and drive more organic traffic.

 One strategy is to incorporate an SEO strategy along with paid advertising to get instant traffic to your website.